laminas-api-tools/documentation/content-validation/validating.md

 ```

 When the deserialized request body passes through the input filter, and is fully validated,
-Apigility will then execute the controller service.
+API Tools will then execute the controller service.